-Pursuant to Section 45 of the Banking Act No. 4 of 2015, the Bank shall, out of its net profits of each year, transfer to a reserve "not less than 20% of the annual net earnings of the Bank to a reserve fund whenever the fund is less than one hundred percent of the issued and paid-up capital of the Bank".
-At the reporting date, Bank's reserve was 100% of the issued and paid-up capital and therefore no transfers were made during the year.
+Pursuant to Section 45 of the Banking Act No. 4 of 2015, the Group shall, out of its net profits of each year, transfer to a reserve "not less than 20% of the annual net earnings of the Group to a reserve fund whenever the fund is less than one hundred percent of the issued and paid-up capital of the Group".
+At the reporting date, the Group's reserve was less than the issued and paid-up capital and therefore 20% of profits for the year ended June 30, 2017 has been transferred to statutory reserve.